Technical Report

 2. Equivalent continuous A-weighted sound pressure level corresponds to A-weighted time-average sound level of IEC 61672-1:2002 (JIS C1509-1:2005).

 This parameter is defined as a measure of a single or intermittent noise of short duration.
-As shown in Figure 9-3, the total energy of a single sound is converted into a level of steady sound lasting one second with energy equal to the total energy of the single sound.
+As shown in Figure 9-3, this value is converted to the time-averaged sound level of a steady sound that has energy equal to the total energy of a single-shot noise and a duration of 1 second.
+A-weighting sound exposure level (LAE) is also called noise exposure level.

-Intermittent noise such as trains passing by and piles being hammered is measured for LAE, which is then converted into equivalent continuous A-weighted sound pressure level for use as basic data for noise evaluation.
+Intermittent noise such as trains passing by and piles being hammered is measured for LAE, which is then converted into A-weighting time averaged sound level (equivalent continuous A-weighted sound pressure level)

 Figure 9-3: Sound exposure level